raynecloudy/lots-o-nekos/README.md

 `startY`|Where to spawn the Oneko on the Y axis, in pixels.
 Default value is `100`.
 `runSpeed`|How fast the Oneko can run, in pixels.
 Default value is `10`.
 `updateSpeed`|How fast the Oneko updates its animations, in milliseconds.
 Default value is `100`.
 `source`|The path to an image file used to represent the Oneko, as a string.
 Default value is `https://raynecloudy.nekoweb.org/oneko.gif`.
+It is not recommended to keep this as default.

 ### Parameters
 Parameter|Meaning